4Subsea/smsfusion-python/docs/user_guide/quickstart.rst

 measurements.

 Measurement data
 ----------------
-This quickstart guide assumes that you have access to accelerometer and gyroscope data from an IMU sensor, as well as position and heading data from other aiding sensors.
+This quickstart guide assumes that you have access to accelerometer and gyroscope data from an IMU sensor, and maybe position and heading data from other aiding sensors.
 If you do not have access to such data, you can generate synthetic measurements using the code provided here.

 Using the ``benchmark`` module, you can generate synthetic 3D motion data with ``smsfusion``.
 For example, you can generate beating signals representing position, velocity and